'Warriors of Constitution': Hundreds gather at Nizamuddin to protest against CAA

 Holding a placard saying "when injustice becomes law, resistance becomes a duty", 22-year-old Khalida nervously heard the speakers at a public meeting in Delhi explain the implications of the controversial citizenship law and the proposed all-India NRC.
 Khalida was among the hundreds of people who gathered at the Musafir Khana Park in Nizamuddin Basti on Sunday to hear what could be the impact of the Citizenship (Amendment) Act and the National Register of Citizens (NRC).

 "We will follow the path of Mahatma Gandhi.
-We will never use violence, but will peacefully oppose the CAA and NRC and give reply of love with hate," the college student said.
+We will never use violence, but will peacefully oppose the CAA and NRC and give a reply to hate with love," the college student said.
 Among those explaining the implications of the CAA was former JNU student and activist Umar Khalid, who said the most important fight right now was to save the country.

 "No one can scare the people of India.
 I salute all the people out on the streets," Khalid said.
 "How do we prove our loyalty to our own country?
 The Indian Muslims are not accidental Muslims, but are Indian Muslims by choice."
 "It is the attempt of the government to distract people from economic issues.
 NRC and CAA is anti-Indian and we reject it," he added.